P3Ngu1nX64/collab.space/Python/Learn Python 3 The Hard Way/README.md

 43 | Basic Object-Oriented Analysis and Design | 198
 44 | Inheritance Versus Composition | 214

 The following exercises are grouped into a project, which can be completed _individually_ and uploaded as a project file here.
-Therefore, there will be _no_ exercise folders for them.
+Therefore, there may be _no_ exercise folders for them.

 Exercise No# | Exercise Name | Page Number
 ---:|---|:---: